 When performing any repairs, make sure that the drywall is firmly supported by the studs.
 If any nails have popped, place alternative nails near it to retain the support of the studs.

 Take care of the ridges made by popped nails by making a dent over the hole.
 This lets you fill in the hole later and finish with a smooth surface.

-We are a small family run business in Vancouver BC.
-We are large enough to do those big jobs, yet small enought to still care.
+We are a family run business in Vancouver BC.
+We are large enough to do those big jobs, yet small enough to still care.
 Our attention to detail is what we are known for.
-We are also known for doing the jobs that other will not do.
+We are also known for doing the jobs that others will not do.
 Regardless of the type of project you have, call us (604-961-4923) and we can come up with a solution to suit you.